alexandrebarachant/muse-lsl/README.md

 3. Connection issues with BLED112 dongle (Windows):
  - You may need to use the --interface argument to provide the appropriate COM port value for the BLED112 device.
 The default value is COM9.
 To setup or view the device's COM port go to:
  `Control Panel\Hardware and Sound\Devices and Printers > Right Click > Bluetooth settings > COM Ports > (Add > Incoming)`

+4. `pygatt.exceptions.BLEError: No BLE adapter found`
+- Make sure your computer's Bluetooth is turned on.

+5. `pygatt.exceptions.BLEError: Unexpected error when scanning: Set scan parameters failed: Connection timed out`
+- This seems to be due to a OS-level Bluetooth crash.
+Try turning your computer's bluetooth off and on again